 Tracking Spending Calculations

-In addition to sub-totaling the figure for the day, I calculate how much has been spent for the month.
+I start by sub-totaling the figure for the day.
+Next, I calculate how much has been spent for the month.
 I also use a column to calculate the average spent per day for the week and the month.

 Furthermore, I use the formulas to add up total expenses for each category for the month and year.
 I also have a running total of each category since I started tracking spending.